HomeGet InformedGet InvolvedUnite • Be HeardAboutBlog

 America, It’s Time You Know

-It's time you know about "biosolids" and the harm they are imposing on our Nation.
+It's time you know how sewage sludge is discarded in the U.S. and the harm it is imposing on our Nation.

-What are biosolids?
-Biosolids are sewage sludge disguised by a clever name, being disposed as “agricultural fertilizer” on farmland across our Nation.
+Sewage sludge is disguised by a clever name, "biosolids", and used as agricultural "fertilizer” on farmland across our Nation.

-Driven by a quest to understand what was harming my family, six years of verifiable primary research has compelled me to share my findings with you.
-It’s not just my family and not just my community being harmed—biosolids happen everywhere.
+Driven by a quest to understand what was harming my family, six years of verifiable primary research compelled me to share my findings with you.

-Biosolids are in fact a dangerous slurry of toxic chemicals and viable pathogens from processed municipal, residential, institutional, and industrial sewage being disposed on America’s farmland—and has been for decades.
-From croplands to beef and dairy pastures, landfills to garden compost, biosolids are polluting America.
+Although marketed under the label "biosolids," sewage sludge is a dangerous slurry of toxic chemicals and viable pathogens from processed municipal, residential, institutional, and industrial sewage being disposed on America’s farmland—and has been for decades.
+From croplands to beef and dairy pastures, landfills to garden compost, sewage sludge is polluting America.

 The harm doesn’t end with polluted soils, groundwater, wildlife, and food supply.
-Our testing and research reveal that biosolids become airborne and enter our lives and lungs through gases, dusts, winds, and the natural cycle of water resulting in illness, contamination, and loss of fundamental freedoms for countless Americans like my family.
+Our testing and research reveal that sludge becomes airborne and enters our lives and lungs through gases, dusts, winds, and the natural cycle of water resulting in illness, contamination, and loss of fundamental freedoms for countless Americans like my family.

 Paula holding sign in front of American flag

-This is a problem worth solving.
-We are prepared to recommend and activate collaborative solutions with policy makers and industry.
-National infrastructure improvements without addressing biosolids are incomplete.
-Our research demonstrates that the cost of maintaining the status quo far exceeds the cost of change.
+This is a problem worth solving and American innovation can solve it.
+Our research demonstrates that the cost of maintaining this practice far exceeds the cost of change.
 It is time for change.

 Mom on a Mission503,